jaxonetic-github/react-native-mongodb-stitch/README.md

 *** This app uses KEYS and ID's from Google and StreetySmarts.
 They are stored securely (I hope) as Secrets and accessed via Stitch Functions which are similar to AWS Lambdas.  @See services/dbService.

+### Docker Hub
+The webpack bundle for the react-native-web build can be pulled from -->  https://hub.docker.com/r/jaxonetic/tawy.
+An initial

 ### Vagrant
 <div>